-- (6) An examination is passed if the student's performance is deemed at least "sufficient".
-If the module examination is made up of various individual examinations, the module is passed if all individual examinations have been passed. - (7) The evaluation of examinations is to be completed within six weeks' time.
-Students are to be informed about the results; posting the results on the corresponding bulletin board is deemed sufficient.
+(6) An examination is passed if the student's performance is deemed "sufficient".
+If the module examination is made up of various individual examinations, it is passed if the weighted average of examination grades equals the grade "sufficient" (4.0).

+(7) The evaluation of an examination is to be completed within six weeks after the end of the examination period, as laid down in section 18 (1).
+Students are to be informed of the results; posting the results on the respective bulletin board or publication via an electronic examination management system is deemed sufficient.
 The results of the Master's thesis are to be reported to the students within eight weeks.